stickz/rtinst/README.md

 It takes about 15 minutes to run, depending on your server setup.
 After you have run the script and everything is working, I suggest a reboot, the script does not automate this reboot, you need to do it manually using the reboot command.

 **Note:** If you have IPV6 support disabled before running this script.
 You will have to run **sudo rtinst** twice.
 The second time will fix the nginx configuration file, so it installs properly using the packages.
-This is unavoidable.
+This is unavoidable for the time being.
 There is no intention to custom build nginx at this time.

 [A detailed installation guide](https://github.com/arakasi72/rtinst/wiki/Installing-rtinst)